-FTE stands for full-time equivalent and is used by businesses to calculate the total number of full-time hours worked within their business among all employees.
-A full-time employee (working 40 hours per week) is equal to one FTE; a part-time employee (working 20 hours per week) is equal to 0.5 FTE.
+FTE stands for full-time equivalent and is used by businesses to calculate the total number of full-time hours worked within their business among all employees (both part-time and full-time).
+A full-time employee (working 30 to 40 hours per week) is equal to one FTE; a part-time employee (working 20 hours per week) is equal to 0.5 FTE.

-FTE is a very specific term used to calculate whether a company is required to provide benefits under the Affordable Care Act (ACA) and the Family Medical Leave Act (FMLA), for example.
+FTE is a unit of measurement that determines your total full-time employee count.
+One FTE is equivalent to an employee who works 30-40 hours per week.
+It is used to calculate whether a company is required to provide benefits under the Affordable Care Act (ACA).
 Employers can also monitor workloads for future budgeting and staffing with FTE.

-FTE is calculated by taking the total number of hours worked by part-time employees in a week, month, or year plus the total number of hours worked by full-time employees and dividing by the average number of hours worked by full-time employees.
+FTE is calculated by taking the total number of hours worked by part-time employees in a week, month, or year plus the total number of hours worked by full-time employees, and dividing by the average number of hours worked by full-time employees during that time period.
 (For a year, that is 2,080 hours with 40-hour workweeks and 1,560 hours with 30-hour workweeks, which is considered full-time for ACA reporting).

 Follow the steps below to calculate your FTEs: